ganesshkumar/obsidian-plugins-stats-ui/posts/2024-11-17-weekly-plugin-updates.md

 ## 🔁 Plugin Updates

-We got %%PLUGIN_UPDATES%% plugin updates in the last one week’s time.
+We got 76 plugin updates in the last one week’s time.
 You can see all the plugin updates on [Obsidian Plugin Stats webapp](/updates).